aartek/trikatuka2/README.md

 **How to run**
 - optionally change port in `package.json` in `start` command
-- set clientId and redirect uri variables in `config.dev.json`
+- set clientId in `config.dev.json`
 - `npm install`
 - `npm start`
 - Navigate to `http://localhost:<PORT>`

 ## Changelog

+### 2.7 (2024/01/22)
+- Added podcasts
+- Added experimental feature to keep favorite tracks order (please report if it fails)

 ### 2.6 (2024/09/23)
 - Fixed tracks and albums transfer
 - App is now fully client side!